 Boom Time For On-Line Books?

-STEPHEN KING’S recent foray into e-book publishing has kicked
+AUTHOR STEPHEN KING’S recent foray into e-book publishing has kicked

 off a new round of activity among book publishers and software